 Lastly, spousal maintenance may be sought by either of the parties as part of the divorce proceedings or post-divorce.
 The court is guided by the Matrimonial Causes Act (Chapter 5:13) when dealing with post-divorce spousal maintenance.
 The spouse seeking maintenance will have to prove to the court that they are not able to maintain themselves and therefore need assistance from their former spouse.
 An application may be made by either party for the upward or downward variation in spousal maintenance at any time after the divorce however they will have to prove that they have been a change of circumstances warranting the variation.

-If parties to a marriage are in agreement that their marriage has irretrievably broken down or one of the spouses has an incurable mental illness or has been continuously unconscious.
-They may agree on the terms of the divorce and file papers for an uncontested divorce.
+If parties to a marriage are in agreement that their marriage has irretrievably broken down or one of the spouses has an incurable mental illness or has been continuously unconscious, the divorce will proceed as an uncontested divorce.
 If they are not in agreement either of the parties may contest the divorce.
 During the divorce proceedings, the court will decide on the custody of their minors, maintenance and the distribution of property.

 Whether you settle for a contested or uncontested divorce you will require legal representation.
 At JPLP we have a qualified lawyer ready to assist you with the entire process.